DillonSW/Capstone_Team_5/Reports/Experimentation.md

 ### Data Interpretation
 ---
 Since no data could be collected, there is no interpretation of the data.

 ---
+### Measures of Success
+---
+The measure of success for the Sensor system states that the sensors should test the state of the door.
+Due to ordering issues, the measurement could not be verified.

+---
 ### Future Improvements